HealthPartners offers free MacPhail music classes for families

 Sign up for free MacPhail family music classes

 HealthPartners has teamed up with MacPhail Center for Music to offer Sing Play Learn classes.
 These free classes – for kids up to age 5 – are held weekly at HealthPartners Clinic locations across the metro.
-New sessions start April 9 and May 7.
-Find the class that’s right for you and your family!

 Try these five music activities at home to keep singing and learning